RDMJeanne/FolderStructure/README.md

 1. A template folder structure for PhD work in the life sciences, a one-stop-shop for an organised approach.
 2. A collection of all the lower-level templates (zipped folder structures and READMEs)

+## TL;DR

+To get started with this PhD project folder template, download the "PhD.zip" file and unzip it to your desired location.
+Review the guide G\_\*\_READMEs to understand the purpose and best practices for each folder.
+Adjust the structure to your needs and edit the metadata M\_\*\_READMEs to capture your own project information.
+Add your files to the structure and document your metadata as you progress through your PhD.
+By following these steps, you can use this template to streamline your workflow and improve your research productivity. \[Summarized by Meta LLaMA 3.1 8B Instruct\]
 ## Aim

 This folder structure is intended to support individual **research data management practices related** to your PhD.
 Your PhD may comprise multiple projects, experiments, and / or methods, which is mirrored in the structure.